 19. WHAT ARE THE TREATMENT OPTIONS FOR OVERFLOW INCONTINENCE?

 Patients with overflow incontinence have difficulty emptying their bladder.
 The goal of treatment is therefore to improve bladder drainage.
 This can be achieved by drugs, catheterization, and surgery.
 Intermittent self-catheterization may also be used for chronic management in patients with overflow incontinence.
 Most of these patients can be taught to self-catheterize safely with clean catheters.
 Patients with overflow incontinence can also be instructed in assisted voiding techniques (e.g., abdominal strain, Crede maneuver).

 20. WHAT ARE THE TREATMENT OPTIONS FOR FUNCTIONAL INCONTINENCE?

 Treatment of functional incontinence depends on the successful management of causative or contributing conditions.
 Mobility can be improved by relieving pain and providing equipment for patients suffering from arthritis, contractures, deconditioning and neurologic impairments.
 Environmental modifications (e.g., improved lighting, use of a bedside commode or reducing the distance to the toilet) can be useful in selected patients.

 Although absorbent undergarments can help elderly patients regain freedom lost as a result of urinary incontinence, they may cause many patients to avoid medical evaluation and simply accept the incontinence.
 Absorbent undergarments are expensive and may cause skin irritation and breakdown with long-term use.

-Behavioural therapy has been recommended as the initial approach to urinary incontinence.
-Even when surgery is the treatment of choice , it is often complemented with some form of behavioural treatment .
-Behavioural interventions include pelvic muscle exercises, biofeedback, bladder training and fluid /dietary modifications.
+Behavioral therapy has been recommended as the initial approach to urinary incontinence.
+Even when surgery is the treatment of choice, it is often complemented with some form of behavioral treatment.
+Behavioral interventions include pelvic muscle exercises, biofeedback, bladder training and fluid /dietary modifications.